-One of the best reasons to choose Birmingham - apart from its excellent facilities and international standing - is the Chemical Engineering Society (BUCES) which is the source of some of the most excellent times at university.
+One of the best reasons to choose Birmingham - apart from its excellent facilities and international standing - is the Birmingham University Chemical Engineering Society (BUCES), which brings students from all years together through socials, sports and industrial events.

 BUCES is a society run by the students of the department for the students of the department.
 Anyone is welcome to join and everyone is actively encouraged to get involved.
 BUCES goes to every effort to help you get the most out of University life and the great city that is Birmingham.

-In the first two semesters there are socials run, on average, once a week.
-These include activities such as bowling and ice-skating as well as nights out and fancy dinners.
+In the first two semesters there are socials run, on average, once a fortnight.
+These include activities such as laser tag and a pub quiz, as well as nights out and fancy dinners.

 Frank Morton – students from different chemical engineering departments across the country and Ireland all descend upon one city for a day of sporting events and friendly rivalry.
-Birmingham has an excellent record of winning the overall event and is key to its history.
+Birmingham will be hosting the event this year and we hope to achieve our 6th consecutive win!

 Industrial Dinner – this is a chance to mingle with company representatives looking to recruit you and have a great time in the process.
-Often held at one of the large hotels in the city centre this is a chance for you to get useful application tips, do some networking and figure out which companies you might be interested in applying to for internships as well as graduate positions.
+Held at the new university hotel, Edgbaston Park Hotel, this is a chance for you to get useful application tips, do some networking and figure out which companies you might be interested in applying to for internships as well as graduate positions.

-Winter Ball – this is your chance to get dressed up have a slap up meal and enjoy a night of refined entertainment with your friends.
-It is held in the second term after Christmas so don’t forget your tux/cocktail dresses when you are packing to return for another busy term at Uni!
+Winter Ball – the perfect opportunity to get dressed up, have a slap up meal and enjoy a night of refined entertainment with your friends!
+It is held in the second term after Christmas, so don’t forget your tux/cocktail dress when you are packing to return for another busy term.

 International buddy scheme